Social Credit Party of Ontario: Later years

 Reg Gervais was leader of the Ontario Social Credit Party in 1981 and announced prior to the March 1981 provincial election that he planned to run in Nickel Belt, but did not follow through.
-John Turmel claimed to be the interim leader of the Ontario Social Credit Party during the campaign running 5 candidates in the Ottawa area.
+John Turmel claimed to be the interim leader of the Ontario Social Credit Party during the campaign running 3 candidates in the Ottawa area.

 In October 1981, the Ontario Social Credit Party conducted a leadership convention.
 The eleven delegates, who represented about 100 party members throughout the province, elected former Toronto mayoral candidate Anne C. McBride as their new leader in a vote of 7 to 1 with 3 spoiled ballots.
 McBride was a Nova Scotia-born ordained minister in the Assemblies of God, a Pentecostal Christian denomination.
 She vowed to run the party "on Christian principles".
 At various times, McBride ran for mayor of Toronto, tried to form her own United Party of Canada in the early 1980s, and sought the leadership of the federal Social Credit Party of Canada at the 1982 Social Credit leadership convention, and was a perennial candidate in federal, provincial, and municipal elections.
 However, under her leadership, the party failed to run candidates for the Ontario legislature in any subsequent election and eventually became inactive.

-By the 1985 provincial election, the party was defunct though Turmel still claimed to be a "Social Credit" candidate in at least one provincial by-election in the late 1980s.
-Turmel attempted to create a new Social Credit Party of Ontario in the mid-1980s but was unable to meet the criteria in place at that time for the registration of new political parties which included filing a petition signed by 10,000 qualified voters.
+By the 1985 provincial election, the party was defunct.
+However, Turmel still claimed to be a "Social Credit" candidate in at least one provincial by-election in the late 1980s.
+Turmel attempted to create a new Social Credit Party of Ontario in the mid-1980s.
+He was unable to meet the criteria in place at that time for the registration of new political parties, which included filing a petition signed by 10,000 qualified voters.